 Everything Is a File, Everything Is a Command

-Mac's Permission Design Is for Humans
+Mac's Permission Model Is Designed for Humans

 The Place You SSH Into